 The U of T MD Program, like most North American medical schools, is four years in length.
 The final two years are known as the Clerkship (which involves learning while working with physicians and other health care team members in the hospital and clinic).
-The first two years of the program occur in laboratory, classroom, clinical, and community settings and are designed to prepare students for the work-place learning that occurs in clerkship.
+The first two years of the program - known as Foundations - take place in laboratory, classroom, clinical, and community settings and are designed to prepare students for the workplace learning that occurs in Clerkship.